numoniam/test_command/README.md

 # SAVAN_GHORI
--hello this repo made when i learn git and github basic command
+-Hello this repo made when i learn git and github basic command -Thaks to the yotube

--thanks

--i am currently lerning basic command
+-I am currently lerning basic command